 When Steve Cloran called him to join his staff on Cardinal O'Hara, Matt jumped at the chance to work alongside his mentor in the Catholic League.
 Coaching against the best players in the city, recruiting new athletes, and game planning against top-tier coaches was another opportunity for Matt to grow as a professional.

 His nephew was in 4th grade then and Matt began coaching his AAU teams.
 Over the past 5 years, the same core group of players looped with Matt from 4th-8th grade.
 Despite "moving down the ladder" of the coach's ranks from college to high school and now youth sports, Matt found he was most fulfilled working with younger players and teaching them how to play the game the right way.

 Recently, Matt received his Master's of Education from Cabrini University.
 He also spent the past 4 years as the Computer Science teacher at The Grayson School.
-Now, Coach Matt is the owner of We Not Me Hoops, and can’t believe he is a full-time basketball guy after all!
-He will be looking for a new crew of 4th-grade boys to coach in the spring!
-Matt, his wife, and two pets moved to Havertown in the spring of '22.
+Now, Coach Matt is the owner of We Not Me Sports, and can’t believe he is a full-time coach after all!
+Matt, his wife, Kimberly, and two pets moved to Havertown in the spring of '22.
 They are expecting their first child in February :)

 For more of Coach Matt's thoughts on Youth Sports visit his Twitter page: @Coach_Matt32